 Artificial grass has drainage holes added during the manufacturing process.
 If installed over cracker dust, water will be able to drain through to the sand below.
 The rate of drainage has many factors, including the size and slope of your area, how much rainfall is received at one time, and the drainage properties of your sand.

 There can be a considerable difference in price between types of artificial grass.
 Not all artificial grass is equal, and it can be tricky to compare the quality of artificial grass between suppliers.
-Our Tauro Turf landscape range of artificial grass costs between $20-$25/sqm for supply only.
-We also sell artificial grass matting for $15-$17/sqm.
+For latest pricing on our range of Landscape turfs, call us on 6191 2223.

 See other FAQs for information and pricing on installation.